U.N. watchdog, EU's Ashton to press Iran in nuclear dispute

 Iran's IAEA envoy, Ali Asghar Soltanieh, said this week he expected progress to be made in the discussions.
 But Western diplomats voiced pessimism.

+The Istanbul meeting between EU foreign policy chief Catherine Ashton, who represents six world powers, and Iran's chief nuclear negotiator Saeed Jalili follows a failed round of big-power diplomacy in Kazakhstan in early April.

-The gap between Tehran and the West is wide: the six powers want Iran to suspend its most sensitive nuclear activity.
+The gap is wide: the powers want Iran to suspend its most sensitive nuclear activity.
 Iran wants them to recognise its "right" to refine uranium - which can have both civilian and military purposes - and to end tough economic sanctions.